drecchia/hpv-filterbar/README.md

 # HPV-CHECKLIST
-######  _Hyper Parametrizable Vanilla Checklist_
+######  _Hyper Parametrizable Vanilla FilterBar_

 ---

-Design to offer flexibility across all environments with no dependecies.
-Hpv-Checklist is a _First Class_ solution for webapps checkbox lists.
-Unlike other options, it is not tied to a select or floating UI.
+Designed to offer flexibility across all environments with no dependecies.
+Hpv-FilterBar is a _First Class_ solution for webapps mass content filtering.
+Unlike other options, it is not tied to any css frameworks.
 It is very small (~8Kb) and customizable through a wide range of options.

 [Online Demo](https://jsfiddle.net/yje571g9/2/)

 Need extra help?
-Have a look at [the examples](https://github.com/drecchia/hpv-checklist/tree/master/examples) folder.
-Fill an [issue](https://github.com/drecchia/hpv-checklist/issues) if necessary.<br />
+Have a look at [the examples](https://github.com/drecchia/hpv-filterbar/tree/master/examples) folder.
+Fill an [issue](https://github.com/drecchia/hpv-filterbar/issues) if necessary.<br />

 ---